jeanc18rlos/dental-vip-cms/src/pages/en/specialties/sedation-and-general-anesthesia.md

 specialtiesHeading:
   display: true
   img: "/img/icon-sedation-and-general-anesthesia.png"
-  content: Their main objectives are to Guarantee the Patient's Well-Being and Comfort,
+  content: Their main objectives are to Guarantee the Patient's Well-Being and Comfort;
     completely suppressing the pain, physical discomfort and psychological stress associated with any medical or surgical act.
 paragraphSection: